'WIGHTLINK' WARRIORS & WIZARDS

 winner), (2017) Rye House, Lakeside, (2018) Lakeside, Isle of Wight

 One of the top performers in the National League during the 2017 season, Ben signed to lead the Warriors at No.1 and didn't disappoint.
-Quickly mastering the large Smallbrook circuit, he became a machine for points scoring both home and away, and was a regular winner of both heat 13 & 15.
+Quickly mastering the large Smallbrook circuit, he became a points machine both home and away and was a regular winner of both heat 13 & 15.
 Taking over the Captaincy mid season, he was a rock solid figure in the pits, always seen helping and chatting to his team mates.
 Also riding in the Championship League for Lakeside, Ben had another superb season in both leagues, and impressed with his commitment and professionalism throughout.

 ALFIE BOWTELL - STARTING AVERAGE : 6.65 - FINISHING AVERAGE : 9.24

 DATE OF BIRTH : 23 January 1997 - Chelmsford, Essex.

 (2015) Rye House II, (2016) Mildenhall, (2017) Newcastle, Lakeside, (2018) Lakeside, Cradley, Isle of Wight.